Back on the horse. Or in the saddle. Or whatever.

 So, my run went well.
 This makes me feel very confident about my 10K on Saturday.
 I wish you all could come with me, the weather is going to be gorgeous (hopefully) and I’ll be crossing the Tennessee River twice, so the scenery will be astounding.
 Northern Alabama is beautiful this time of year, I can’t wait to see it in a way I never have before.

-7 Responses to “Back on the horse.
+7 thoughts on “Back on the horse.
 Or in the saddle.
 Or whatever.”

 I think you hit it on the head about relating to those men.
 Women can be so catty.
 I had so many more male friends growing up and as a teen than I ever did girls.
 We got along so much better.